eHealthAfrica/aether/README.md

 *[Return to TOC](#table-of-contents)*

-### Common module
+### Common library

-This module contains the shared features among different containers.
+This library contains the shared features among different containers.

 To create a new version and distribute it: